ErinMorelli/em-beer-manager/README.txt

 == Changelog ==

+= 2.0.1 =
+* Fixed an issue with the `[beer]` shortcode where debugging output was being output
+* Fixed issue where the option to enable/disable comments was not being saved in the admin settings

 = 2.0.0 =
 * Massive admin settings page layout overhaul
 * Added new "Restore Styles" button to admin settings page